BlockfreieOrg/kat_tutorial/README.md

 the operators return false the identity of the or operator.

-The expression ensureSender is implemented
+Below is the implementation of the expression "ensureSender".

 ```go
 func EnsureSender(entry Entry) KatExpression {